 We need to train our brains to understand that we are not imposters.
 This is not a one-and-done thought.
 Our brain needs a continuous reminder that we are worthy and capable of maintaining our fitness.
 We are capable of embracing healthy habits.

 Research is emerging that supports fitness over thinness for better health and longevity.
 It can be distracting and tempting to just aim for weight loss, but it is more important to prioritize fitness over thinness.
 [Remember they are not the same.]

 There you have it – 3 of my best tips to staying fit over 40!

-For the past several years, I have been teaching 5 Principles for motiving your mind in my sustainable nutrition membership. (based on the teachings of Les Brown)
+For the past several years, I have been teaching 5 Principles for motivating your mind in my sustainable nutrition calls. (based on the teachings of Les Brown)

 Here is a brief explanation of each:

 Believe it is possible You must believe that it is possible for you to learn and maintain fit living habits that are sustainable for life.

 Believe it is necessary.
 You must understand that it is necessary for you to learn these habits and practice them consistently.